magwenelab/trackscar-tools/README.md

 ## mergeDV

 This is a python script that is designed to process images created by a DeltaVision microscope.
-It will not work for other file formats, and the naming convention describe above must be followed exactly for it to work. **This script requires ImageMagick to be installed.**.
+It will not work for other file formats, and the naming convention describe above must be followed exactly for it to work. **This script requires ImageMagick to be installed with the libtiff option.** On a Mac, using brewer, the command is `brew install imagemagick --with-libtiff`.

 The script takes a folder containing `.tif` files produced as above, and produces tifstacks that can then be processed using Fiji.
 To process the images in the examples folder, navigate in the finder to the folder containing the examples folder and run the following command: